 In 2016 the overall Atlantic HMS ex-vessel revenue for yellowfin tuna was \$9,622,286.
 Yellowfin tuna are typically caught using PLL gear.
 Approximately 64 percent of all the Atlantic HMS harvest came from PLL gear in 2016.
 In 2016, 5,217,600 hooks were set and 62,807 yellowfin tunas were kept in the U.S. Atlantic PLL fishery.
 Bluefin tuna are incidental catch in the yellowfin tuna fishery.
 In 2016 reports via logbooks, 411 bluefin tuna were kept and 582 bluefin tuna were discarded as bycatch in the U.S. Atlantic PLL fishery.
 To address past overharvest of the bluefin tuna (longline category quota), several regulations have been implemented.
 For instance, the Individual Bluefin Quota program establishes vessel specific bluefin allocations for longlines including landings and dead discards as well as required retention of all legal-size bluefin tuna.
-Under this program fishermen are required to secure enough quota to account for bluefin interactions on a quarterly basis.
-Requirement of weak hooks have also been used to reduce bluefin tuna catch.
+Under this program fishermen are required to secure enough quota to account for bluefin tuna catch.
 Weak hooks are made of a smaller wire gage.
 These weak hooks are intended to straighten when large bluefin tuna are hooked and allow bluefin tuna to escape while smaller fish remain hooked.
 Weak hooks are mandatory in the Gulf of Mexico PLL fishery.
 Gear restricted areas to reduce bluefin tuna interactions have also been implemented (NMFS 2018c).